 9. Malcolm

 Malcolm is one of the characters from the American television series ‘True Blood’.
 The television show focuses on the coexistence of humans and vampires in a small town in Louisiana.
-Malcolm was also the name of one of the four Scottish kings, including Duncan’s son who succeed Macbeth’s throne.
+Malcolm was also the name of one of the four Scottish kings, including Duncan’s son who succeeded Macbeth’s throne.
 The meaning of Malcolm is ‘a devotee of St. Columbia’.

 10. Nicholas